For Photographers

 Actually, you might be surprised.

 While several of the images were edited to erase the steel cables or ropes that supported the flying people, not all pictures were altered.
-Apparently, for a few high-air pictures, Wei just climbed up and did his stuff.
+Apparently, for a few high-air pictures, Wei just climbed up and did his thing.

 Many of his floating head pictures have no digital magic whatsoever but they do use old centuries-old trickery.
 Some of the floating heads in the “Dream-Like Love” series must have been Photoshopped because there seems to be no other explanation.